Course Descriptions

 Missions

-BIB 200.
+• BIB200.
 Bible Basis of Missions.
 3 hours.
-F., Sp.
+F. SP.

 A survey of Old Testament and New Testament texts revealing God's plan for world evangelism.
 Topics addressed include God, mankind, sin, Israel, the nations, Jesus, and the early church.
 The universal priesthood of believers and their responsibility in carrying out the Great Commission is also emphasized.

-BIB 232.
+• BIB232.
 Missionary Principles and Practices.
 3 hours.
-Sp.
+SP.

 An overview of foundational teachings of missions.
 Attention is given to personal, spiritual, and cultural preparations, and to concerns which are related to the work of the missionary, whether at home or abroad.

-BIB 236.
+• BIB236.
 Intercultural Communication.
 3 hours.
-Sp.
-Even years.
+SP.

 A study of the dynamics of communication across cultural boundaries.
 Special emphasis will be given to missiological applications.
 Topics to be considered will include understanding culture, contextualization, preparing culturally appropriate lessons, effective use of translators, and principles for language learning.
 Prerequisite: COM 140 Speech Communication.
 Same as COM 236.

-BIB 239.
+• BIB239.
 Area Mission Studies/.
 3 hours.
-Sp.
+SP.

 A study of the varied aspects of missions in one geographical area (continent).
 The area of focus will be the one in which the course teacher (usually the missionary-in-residence) has done mission work.
 Mission principles will be applied to this particular mission field.

-BIB 332.
+• BIB332.
 History of Missions.
 3 hours.
-F. Odd years.
+F.

 A survey of mission efforts from the first-century church to the present.
 This survey will include the mission efforts of the early church as well as those of the Roman Catholic and Protestant churches.
 Special emphasis is given to mission efforts of churches of Christ since 1900.

-BIB 338.
+• BIB338.
 Urban Church Growth.
 3 hours.
-F. Even years.
+F.

 A study of the urban world.
 The course is designed to help ministers and missionaries better understand the complex structure of the large city and provide the skills needed to plant a growing church there.

-BIB 339.
+• BIB339.
 Area Mission Studies/.
 3 hours.
-Sp.
+SP.

 A study of the varied aspects of missions in one geographical area (continent).
 The area of focus will be the one in which the course teacher (usually the missionary-in-residence) has done mission work.
 Mission principles will be applied to this particular mission field.

-BIB 351.
+• BIB351.
 Missionary Anthropology.
 3 hours.
-Sp.
-Odd years.
+SP.

 An examination of basic anthropological insights with application to the missionary enterprise.
 Culture change and cross-cultural adaptation will be addressed, as well as world view, urbanization, modernization, and westernization of less-developed cultures.

-BIB 432.
+• BIB432.
 Seminar in Missions.
 3 hours.
-Offered On Sufficient Demand.

 An overview of the methods used to plant and develop churches.
 This is a capstone course that builds on information presented in other missions courses.
 This course will help the student prepare specific plans and strategies for implementation on his/her chosen mission field.
 Principles of church growth, time-oriented goals, team dynamics, and planting indigenous churches will be some of the topics addressed.
 Prerequisites: BIB 200 Bible Basis of Missions and BIB 232 Missionary Principles and Practices.

-BIB 436.
+• BIB436.
 Encountering Islam.
 3 hours.
-Offered On Sufficient Demand.

 The history of Islam, the Koran, and basic Muslim doctrines.
 These teachings will be compared and contrasted with Bible doctrine.
 This is a study of evangelism among Muslims.
 Same as BIB 549.

-BIB 439.
+• BIB439.
 Area Mission Studies/.
 3 hours.
-Sp.
+SP.

 A study of the varied aspects of missions in one geographical area (continent).
 The area of focus will be the one in which the course teacher (usually the missionary-in-residence) has done mission work.
 Mission principles will be applied to this particular mission field.

-BIB 445.
+• BIB445.
 World Religions.
 (W) 3 hours.
-Sp.
-Odd years.
+SP.

 The study of world religions.
 These include Hinduism, Buddhism, Confucianism, Shintoism, Zoroastrianism, Judaism, Christianity, and Islam.
 The origin, historical development, and major doctrines of each religion are studied.
 This course contains a significant writing component.